 CODE OF CONDUCT

 We strive to maintain a safe, positive, and inclusive atmosphere in our community.
 We want everyone in our community to be able to experience a pleasant and fun environment.
 Although toxic and disrespectful players are a minority, they often have a large impact and create a negative atmosphere.
 Disrespectful dialogue will be taken seriously and may result in disciplinary action, up to and including removal from the guild.
 For more information on what constitutes disrespectful speech, please see this blog post.
 We expect our members to maintain respectful dialogue regardless of circumstances.

 GUILD ATMOSPHERE: We have a large, active community with a wide range of personalities in public chat channels.
 Remember that every time you talk in guild chat or Discord, many people are seeing what you write.
 In order to maintain a positive/professional/inclusive guild atmosphere we have chosen to prohibit profanity in guild chat, Discord, and on our forums.
 Please put a little thought/care into what you are saying!
 We ask that you be particularly mindful of this during peak raiding hours when we have 10+ raiding teams and potentially hundreds of players online.
 Before you have a prolonged conversation with another person (or even speak) in a public channel, please consider if it would be a topic better taken to private messages.

 TEAM ATMOSPHERE: Our team atmospheres are as diverse as the players in them.
-All teams are required to be in line with our professionalism pillar, but may choose whether to have a more or less formal atmosphere.
+All teams are required to be in line with our respect pillar, but may choose whether to have a more or less formal atmosphere.
 If you think of guild chat as a public area (like a classroom), you could think of team atmosphere as like hanging out at a friend’s house.
 If you are interested in finding out more about a particular team’s atmosphere, feel free to watch their streams.
 Remember that nearly all raids in EK are streamed!
 Don’t say anything you aren’t comfortable having broadcasted.